Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

 Visa holders aged 16 or 17 years old are permitted to stay for the length of the course (up to three years) plus four months following the end of the course.

-Who can apply for the UK Child Student Visa?
+Who Can Apply for the UK Child Student Visa?

 Children aged between 4 and 17 years old can apply for the Child Student Visa.
 There are strict eligibility requirements involved in this immigration category to obtain entry clearance.